mproos/mproos.github.io/index.md

 ### Presentations and talks

 I love giving talks!
 [These are the presentations and invited talks I have given](/presentations)

 ---

 ### Personal

-TL;DR I like dogs, coffee, and lifting weights.
+TL;DR I like dogs, coffee, beer, plants and lifting weights.

 [Find out more about me](/personal)